UMNLibraries/janus/README.md

 * `title`
 * `subject`

+All field values are case-insensitive.
 Any other `field` value will cause Janus to ignore it and log a warning.

 `format` restricts the search to specific material types or formats available via the `target`.
 If a `format` is value invalid, Janus will ignore it and log a warning.